mehermvr/rko_lio/ros/README.md

 colcon build --packages-select rko_lio # --symlink-install --event-handlers console_direct+
 ```

 We provide a `colcon.pkg` [file](colcon.pkg) which defines default values for some CMake arguments.
-Details from [build.md](../docs/build.md) apply here, but most importantly note that we use `ninja` as a generator by default (you might need to install it, or change it to something else), and we have `RKO_LIO_FETCH_CONTENT_DEPS=ON` by default.
-This last option handles our optional dependencies automatically.
+Details from [build.md](../docs/build.md) apply here, but most importantly we have `RKO_LIO_FETCH_CONTENT_DEPS=ON` by default.
+This option handles our optional dependencies automatically.

-In case you'd like to use a different generator, or provide our optional dependencies yourself, either modify `colcon.pkg` or override those CMake flags when invoking colcon, for example, by
+In case you'd like to provide our optional dependencies yourself, either modify `colcon.pkg` or override those CMake flags when invoking colcon, for example, by

 ```bash
 colcon build --packages-select rko_lio --cmake-args -DRKO_LIO_FETCH_CONTENT_DEPS=OFF # --event-handlers console_direct+
 ```

+Also consider using `Ninja` as a generator to speed up builds instead of `Make`.
+If you do use Make, make sure (pun intended) to parallelize the build.

 ## Usage